jreisinger/docs/data/notes/sysadmin/devops.md

 conflict and fails to meet the needs of the business and its clients.

 DevOps is a set of techniques to solve the chronic conflict between Development an IT Operations.
-This conflict causes:

-* increased time to market
-* problematic code deployments
-* increased number of Sev 1 outages
-* unplanned work
-* technical debt

-The techniques are:

-* architecture and processes
-* technical practices
-* cultural norms

 DevOps is an emerging field in operations.
 The practice of DevOps typically appears in web applications and cloud environments, but its influence is spreading to all parts of all industries.

 The principles behind DevOps work patterns are the same principles that transformed manufacturing.
 DevOps has been formed by:

 * [Lean](https://www.amazon.com/Lean-Startup-Entrepreneurs-Continuous-Innovation/dp/0307887898/ref=sr_1_3?ie=UTF8&qid=1539069703&sr=8-3&keywords=lean+startup&dpID=51T-sMqSMiL&preST=_SY291_BO1,204,203,200_QL40_&dpSrc=srch) principles
 * [Agile](http://agilemanifesto.org/) Community